olemaire/spki/bash/README.md

 Once installed, you need to configure:

-1. the mode to use **SPKI**
+1. the mode of operation of your **SPKI**: Automated or not.
-2. the default fields you want **SPKI** to apply/propose
+2. the default fields you want **SPKI** to apply/propose.

 As user *john*, edit the `/opt/PKI/spki` file and modify the following values accordingly to your needs.

 To select the Automated mode, make sure *yes* is the value for the "automated" variable (default configuration).
-If you prefer the manual mode, then enter *no* instead.
+If you prefer the manual mode, then enter *not* instead.

     automated="yes"  # Define if SPKI must be full automated or not (yes/not)

-To configure the default fields of your PKI, modify the following variables to best suit your need:
+To configure the default fields of your PKI, modify the following variables to best suit your need.
+For example:

     # user/context variables - have to be changed depending on user/context
-    COUNTRY="US"                     # Country Code you want to registrer the PKI to (must be 2 letter country code) DOMAIN="senso-rezo.org"          # Domain name that will appear by default: change it by your company domain name COMPANY="Senso-Rezo"             # Company name that will appear by default: change it by your company name supportmail="sysadm"             # The Support Email address used for server certiciates BITS=2048                        # Random bits used
+    COUNTRY="US"               # Country Code you want to registrer the PKI to (must be 2 letter country code) DOMAIN="acme.com"          # Domain name that will appear by default: change it by your company domain name COMPANY="ACME"             # Company name that will appear by default: change it by your company name supportmail="support"      # The Support Email address used for server certiciates BITS=2048                  # Random bits used
-    SERVER_DAYS=7306                 # Server certificate will be vailid (new, renewed) for this period (just over 20 years...)
+    SERVER_DAYS=3653           # Server certificate will be issued (new, renewed) for this period (just over 10 years...)
-    USER_DAYS=396                    # User certificates will be valid (new, renewed) for this period (just over 13 months...)
+    USER_DAYS=396              # User certificates will be issued (new, renewed) for this period (just over 13 months...)
-    CRL_DAYS=31                      # Days between each CRL is due
+    CRL_DAYS=31                # Days between each CRL is due (so 1 CRL per full month)

 Once done, you can unflag the write attibute of the `/opt/PKI/spki` file.